Theoretical study of the $\Xi\alpha$ correlation function: Conclusion

 \section{Conclusion}

-Towards elucidating the $\Xi N $ interaction, we have discussed the $\Xi\alpha$ correlation function with the folding potential $V_{\rm HAL}$~\cite{Hiyama:2022jqh} obtained with the latest $\Xi N$ lattice QCD interactions~\cite{HALQCD:2019wsz}, which give the large scattering length without a bound state (a shallow Coulomb-assisted bound state) in the $\Xi^0\alpha$ ($\Xi^-\alpha$) channel.
-Two variants of the $\Xi\alpha$ potential, $V_{\rm strong}$ and $V_{\rm weak}$, are used to discuss the dependence on the binding energy and existence of the bound states for the correlation function.
-The $\Xi^0\alpha$ correlations with $V_{\rm strong}$ for the source sizes $R=1,3$, and 5 fm show the source size dependence typical to the system with a bound state.
-On the other hand, the correlations with $V_{\rm HAL}$ and $V_{\rm weak}$ exhibit the characteristic suppression in the intermediate momentum region on top of the strong enhancement typical to the system with attractive interactions without a bound state.
+Toward elucidating the $\Xi N $ interaction, we have discussed the $\Xi\alpha$ correlation function with the folding potential $V_{\rm folding}$~\cite{Hiyama:2022jqh} obtained with the latest $\Xi N$ lattice QCD interactions~\cite{HALQCD:2019wsz}, which give the large scattering length without a bound state (a shallow Coulomb-assisted bound state) in the $\Xi^0\alpha$ ($\Xi^-\alpha$) channel.
+Two variants of the $\Xi\alpha$ potential, $V_{\rm double}$ and $V_{\rm half}$, are used to discuss the dependence on the binding energy and existence of the bound states for the correlation function.
+The $\Xi^0\alpha$ correlations with $V_{\rm double}$ for the source sizes $R=1,3$, and 5 fm show the source-size dependence typical to the system with a bound state.
+On the other hand, the correlations with $V_{\rm folding}$ and $V_{\rm half}$ exhibit the characteristic suppression in the intermediate momentum region on top of the strong enhancement typical to the system with attractive interactions without a bound state.

-To discuss the effect of the shape of the $\Xi\alpha$ potential on the correlation function, the results with the folding potentials are compared with those by the purely attractive Gaussian potential model and by the LL formula.
-The LL results do not reproduce the folding potential for the small source cases, indicating that the correlation function is sensitive to the detailed shape of the potential.
+To discuss the effect of the shape of the $\Xi\alpha$ potential on the correlation function, the results with the folding potentials are compared with those by the purely attractive Gaussian potential model and of the LL formula.
 Because the dip structure in the intermediate momentum region is not seen in the Gaussian potential result, we conclude that the central repulsion of the folding potential is the origin of the suppression causing the dip.
 Thus, the strength of the central repulsion of the $\Xi\alpha$ potential is reflected in the dip structure found in the intermediate momentum region.
+Since the correlation lineshape is affected by various factors, it is difficult to extract such detailed features of the potential directly from experimental data.
+Nevertheless, it is an important point to note here that, in the hyperon-$\alpha$ correlation, the repulsive core can give rise to a sufficiently visible dip structure in the correlation.